mocks-server/main/packages/admin-api-client-data-provider/README.md

 # Mocks-server administration api client built with @data-provider

-This package provides an API client for administrating Mocks Server _(it performs requests to the [Admin API plugin][plugin-admin-api-url] under the hood)_.
+This package provides an API client for administrating Mocks Server through HTTP requests to the [Admin API plugin][plugin-admin-api-url].

 Built using [`data-provider`](https://github.com/data-provider), it can be used in Node.js, browsers, and it is also compatible with other `data-provider` packages, such as [`@data-provider/react`](https://github.com/data-provider/react), so it can be easily integrated in other ecosystems.